• Skip to primary navigation

 Bake for five minutes until the cheese is melted.
 Sprinkle with scallions and cilantro (for that touch of green!), and they’re ready to serve.

-These mouthwatering nachos make a great snack for a party or any special occasion.
+These mouthwatering nachos are great for a filling main meal or a festive treat for a party spread.
 Be warned, though, that they can be very popular and go very fast so be sure to save some for yourself. 😉

 Pro tips and recipe notes